inverno-io/inverno-examples/inverno-example-discovery-http/README.md

 But it is more convenient to run it with the native launcher generated when packaging the application (see [Packaging the application](#packaging-the-application)).

-Assuming three [test server instances][inverno-examples-discovery-http-testserver] have been started locally on port 8080, 8081 and 8082, you can now test several use cases
+Assuming three [test server instances][inverno-examples-discovery-http-testserver] have been started locally on port 8080, 8081 and 8082, you can now test several use cases.

 ### DNS lookup